nicolasroques/Project-Neuchatel/README.md

 - Conducted hyperparameter tuning with GridSearchCV.
 - Evaluated the models and selected the best-performing kernel.

-7️⃣ **Keras Sequential**
-- Created a neural network model using Keras, focusing on sequential layers.

 8️⃣ **CamemBERT**
 - Used the CamemBERT model, a language model specifically trained on French language, fine-tuned on the training dataset